A collection of easy sewing projects for thrifty moms.

 Toilet Roll Nativity Sets

-Get all the details here.
+Get all the details to make our nativity set here.
 These were quite possibly the cutest things (well, maybe after the Black Apple Dolls lol) that I’ve ever made for the Hooligans.
 I made a set for each of them last Christmas.
 Every set had the same cast of characters (Mary, Joseph, Baby Jesus, the Angel, a Wise Man & a Shepherd), but I used different fabrics and embellishments so each set was unique.

 Cut your toilet roll tubes to the size that you want (I made some characters taller than others).
 Wrap them in fabric, secure with hot glue, and decorate with wool, buttons, jewels, beads etc. The manger was a toilet roll cut in half long-ways.
 For the stable, I decorated shoe-boxes with scrap-book paper.
 At the end of the day, all the characters get packed away in the shoe box.